qclab-quantum/Qtailor/README.md

-3. Run the main Function in your editor , or  run:
+3. Run the main function in IDE(i.e. Pycharm), or just excute in terminal :

    ```shell
    python utils/benchmark.py